Alexd03/week2/README.md

 why?
 async/await because personally it just seems easier to grasp and code
 e.
-What do you think the key differences are between CommonJS and ES6 Modules are?Es6 makes "predictions" while commonjs "forces" it so it can work
+What do you think the key differences are between CommonJS and ES6 Modules are?Es6 makes "predictions" while commonjs "forces" it so it can work.